tsdevau/catppuccin-vscode/README.md

 }
 ```

-### Catppuccin settings
+### tpstech-catppuccin-vsc settings

-Catppuccin for VSCode can be customized to your liking.
-If you like the Catppuccin colors but feel that they are a bit too bright for working at night, customization got you covered!
+tpstech-catppuccin-vsc for VSCode can be customized to your liking.
+If you like the colors but feel that they are a bit too bright for working at night, customization got you covered!

 ```jsonc
 {